Travel Diary of a Solidarity Banker in Bosnia and Herzegovina

 The Grameen Crédit Agricole Foundation continues its investments in East Africa with a first local currency loan equivalent to 1.5 million euros granted to the microfinance institution.
 Entrepreneurs Financial Center (EFC) in Zambia, over a period of three years.

 EFC is a microfinance institution founded with the intention of providing working capital solutions for micro, small, and medium-sized enterprises (MSMEs), with a focus on innovating products tailored to client needs.
 The institution, which also accepts savings, has approximately 3,000 borrowers, including 42% women and 6% rural clients.
-With this loan, the Foundation now has €32 million in outstanding loans in the sub-Saharan African region, representing 39% of the outstanding loans monitored by the Foundation.
+With this loan, the Foundation now has an outstanding amount of €32 million in the sub-Saharan African region, representing 39% of the outstanding amount monitored by the Foundation.

 ___________________________________________________________